 Bumper-to-bumper warranties generally last the least amount of time but do offer the most comprehensive coverage.
 Plus they come with so many added benefits that it is impossible not to consider.
 Below we explore what you get with a Volkswagen bumper-to-bumper warranty cover and then we will look at the added benefits of warranty plans.

-What is NOT covered by a bumper-to-bumper warranty:
+What is NOT covered:

 - Wiper Blades